-Manafort trial defence lawyer attacks ex-aide Gates' credibility

-ALEXANDRIA, Va.
-(Reuters) - Political consultant Paul Manafort’s protege acknowledged writing a fraudulent letter to prospective investors and using business expenses on an extramarital affair as Manafort’s trial defence lawyer on Tuesday attacked the credibility of the star witness against the former Trump campaign chairman.
+Manafort defence questions star witness Gates about 'secret life'

+Rick Gates, who served as a right-hand man to Manafort in his political consulting business for a decade, acknowledged maintaining a flat in London for the affair, inflating expense reports and a long list of other misdeeds.

+“In essence, I was living beyond my means,” Gates testified.
+“I’m taking responsibility for it.
+I made a mistake.”

-Rick Gates, who is cooperating with U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 U.S. election, testified under questioning by lawyer Kevin Downing that he provided false information to investigators before he pleaded guilty to charges in February.
+Gates, who is cooperating with U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 U.S. election, testified on Monday that he helped Manafort doctor financial statements, hide foreign income and evade hundreds of thousands of dollars in U.S. income taxes.

-“Have they confronted you with so many lies that you can’t remember?”
-Downing asked Gates, who also worked on Republican candidate Donald Trump’s campaign.
+Under questioning by defence attorney Kevin Downing on Tuesday, Gates acknowledged writing a fraudulent letter to prospective investors in a movie project and possibly submitting personal expenses to Trump’s inaugural committee for reimbursement.
+Gates also worked on the campaign.

+Downing sought to portray Gates as an inveterate liar, raising questions about whether he has been truthful with Mueller even when he cut a plea deal in February in which he admitted to lying to investigators and conspiring to defraud the United States.

 Undercutting Gates’ credibility is the foundation of Manafort’s defence.
 Manafort, 69, has pleaded not guilty to 18 counts of bank fraud, tax fraud and failing to disclose foreign bank accounts containing tens of millions of dollars earned from work for Russian-backed politicians in Ukraine.

-The charges in federal court in Alexandria, Virginia, largely pre-date the five months Manafort spent on Trump’s campaign.
+The charges in federal court in Alexandria, Virginia, largely predate the five months Manafort spent on Trump’s campaign.

-On Monday and earlier Tuesday, Gates testified that he and Manafort had engaged in numerous improper financial manoeuvres involving their work in Ukraine, but Gates, 46, pinned the majority of the responsibility on Manafort.
+On Monday and earlier Tuesday, Gates testified that he and Manafort had engaged in numerous improper financial manoeuvres involving their work in Ukraine, but Gates, 46, pinned the responsibility on Manafort.

 When it was his turn for questioning, Downing accused Gates of having a “separate, secret life” with his lover in London and of using business expenses to pay for the affair, including an apartment in the British capital.